AviSynth Primer

-AviSynth is a scripting engine, built to process video, that acts as what's known as a "frameserver".
-You create a plain text file with the extension .avs, type in a series of instructions for said engine to complete, open the script in an appropriate piece of software, and out the other end pops video.
-Frames of video are served by AviSynth to the calling application only when they're requested, a fact that plays in our favor; frames never requested are never generated, which lets script writers do some very useful things.
-But I digress.I'm going to try and get you up to speed quickly, so hang on, we're diving in headfirst.
+Avisynth is a scripting engine built to process video.
+You create a plain text file with the extension .avs, type in a series of instructions for said engine to complete, and open the script in an appropriate piece of software.
+Frames of video are generated by Avisynth and served to the calling application only when they're requested, saving disk space as compared to rendering a giant intermediate file.I'm going to try to get you up to speed quickly, so hang on, we're diving in headfirst.
 Get your test footage ready, ideally a short clip (twenty or thirty seconds is fine), and dump it into C:\UpscaleTutorial.
-Then open dvupscale.avs in Notepad, and we'll go through it line by line:
+Then open dvupscale.avs in Notepad, and we'll go through it line by line, ignoring the comments:

 AVISource("testclip.avi")